 EDA tool initializes AMI_parameters_out to NULL.

-If ResolveDependentParam_Exists is False, go to step 9.
+If Resolve_Exists is False, go to step 9.

-If ResolveDependentParam_Exists is True, EDA tool allocates memory for the AMI_parameters_in string and writes to it name-value pairs of all parameters of Usage type In.
+If Resolve_Exists is True, EDA tool allocates memory for the AMI_parameters_in string and writes to it name-value pairs of all parameters of Usage type In.

-EDA tool calls AMI_ResolveDependentParam before analog channel impulse characterization.
+EDA tool calls AMI_Resolve before analog channel impulse characterization.

 DLL computes dependent parameter values according to independent parameter values in AMI_parameters_in, bit_time, corner and model_name.